g0ld5x/Graphite/README.md

 ## A Basic Delta-V Calculator

-Graphite can also be used for small scientific and engineering programs:
+Graphite can also be used for math projects:

 ```graphite
 use "stdlib"